AlirezaAhani/alirezaahani.github.io/posts/api-extraction-from-tehran-bus-app.md

      LastUpdateDate TEXT
   );
 ```
-A note about `Vertices`, it is just a array of (lat, lngs), flattened.
+A note about `Vertices`, it is just an array of (lat, long), flattened.
 ### Subway API
 The current bus ETA API works well, but I wanted to have subway eta as well, so I decided to focus on that.
-The `SubwayEtaRequest` class is basically a dataclass with one attribute, `StationID`.
+The `SubwayEtaRequest` class is basically a data class with one attribute, `StationID`.
 But after a lot of searching, I found the reason the app couldn't show subway station eta.
 Unlike the bus ETA API, the subway ETA API uses the following API:
 ```java